 1. RF Microneedling

 RF microneedling combines controlled micro-injuries with radiofrequency energy to stimulate collagen and elastin production in the deeper layers of the skin.
-This method is often considered for those looking to improve skin texture and firmness over time.
+This approach is often considered among ways to boost collagen for individuals looking to improve skin texture and firmness gradually over time.

 Common clinical uses include: